IgniteUI/igniteui-blazor-api/README.md

 - open `index-links.json` file

-- add entries for new API members, where `api` is name of API component, and `url` is routing path for a topic that provides documentation and examples of the API component
+- add entries for new API members (if any), where `api` is name of API component, and `url` is routing path for a topic that provides documentation and examples of the API component

 ```
 { "api": "IgbTreeGrid", "links": [ { "url": "/grids/tree-grid/overview" }] },